15 Different Types Of Containers For Shipping

-Approximately 4 lacks to 450000 are available at present which is owned by operators and leasing companies such as Stolt Tank Containers, Hoyer, Bulk haul, Newport and VOTG, etc all over the world.
+Approximately 4 lacks to 450000 are available at present which are owned by operators and leasing companies such as Stolt Tank Containers, Hoyer, Bulk haul, Newport and VOTG, etc all over the world.

-Most of the tank containers are manufactured as per ISO standard.
+Most of the tank containers are manufactured as per ISO standards.

 The Air net Inlet valve is fixed to the top of the tank and used as a pressure device during loading and a recovery device during loading.

-Three closures in a typically tank container protect from leakage of product.
+Three closures in a typical tank container protect from leakage of the product.

 A pressure relief valve fitted on the tank protects the tank against excess pressure or vacuum.
-A metal gauze fitted over the SRV(s) when carrying flammable products permits to be expelled but stops flash back.
+A metal gauze fitted over the SRV(s) when carrying flammable products permits it to be expelled but stops flashback.

-Dimensioned frames fabricated from the tensile carbon steel and comply with ISO dimension.
+Dimensioned frames fabricated from tensile carbon steel comply with ISO dimensions.

 Generally, half-height containers are used to transport heavy cargo.
 Half-height containers are also used to move vehicles.

-Like other containers, half height containers are also manufactured as per DNV standandards.
-Certified slings complete wiht shackles, multiple internal ties down points for security and safety, net securing points, cargo restraining nets, anti-slip surfaces on floors, forklift pockets, etc. are some of the features of half height container.
+Like other containers, half-height containers are also manufactured as per DNV standards.
+Certified slings complete with shackles, multiple internal tie-down points for security and safety, net securing points, cargo restraining nets, anti-slip surfaces on floors, forklift pockets, etc. are some of the features of a half-height container.

 The Ventilated Container is used for cargo that needs ventilation.

-The commodity such as Green Coffee beans which requires ventilation on transit can be transported by Ventilated Containers, hence the name of ventilated containers are also known as coffee containers.
+Commodity such as Green Coffee beans which requires ventilation in transit can be transported by Ventilated Containers, hence the name of ventilated containers are also known as coffee containers.

-Cocoa beans and other organic goods with high moisture contents can be moved with ventilated containers.
+Cocoa beans and other organic goods with high moisture content can be moved with ventilated containers.